custom-components/pyscript/docs/new_features.rst

 - An exception is raised when a function is called with unexpected keyword parameters that don't have corresponding keyword arguments (however, the trigger parameter names are excluded from this check, since trigger functions are allowed to have any subset of keyword arguments).
+- Trigger on any state change now matches state names with leading digits; see #165